ahabra/jshelper/README.md

 # JS Helper Library
 A set of light-weight functions that help in everyday's JS programming.

+The size of this library, minified and zipped is about 2KB.

 ## Introduction
 There is a set of functions that I used to recreate on most JS web programming projects.
 This library organizses these functions and provide better test coverage.
 These functions can be groups into these categories:
 * Object functions: like check data type, travers object/array content, or deep equality check.